Right to Ramble

 The Canadian Northern Ontario Railway built the Sydenham to Hurdman (near Ottawa) section of the rail bed in December 1913.
 It was a tough 138-kilometre (86-mile) section carved out of the Canadian Shield, but today, the payback is a fine section of rail bed to walk on, at least to Smith Falls..

 Most of the above information (sans the soapboxing) is from the "Railway Bob" site.
 A really excellent history of the B&Q and the Canadian Northern Ontario Railway can be found here.
-(This is an archived page, so you may have to work at making the links between pages, using archive.org.
+(This is an old archived page (updated in 1997), so you may have to work at making some links work between pages, using archive.org.
 They're there.
 Use the search function in archive.org to search for any date of the page if a link comes up as not found.)

 Belleville and North Hastings Railway